TrueBlocks/trueblocks-core/src/tools/getBalance/README.md

 `Notes:`

-- If an address has no ether at a block, the tool reports a zero balance.
+- `addresses` must start with '0x' and be forty characters long
+- `block_list` may be space-separated list of values, a [start-end) range, a `special`, or any combination
-- This tool retrieves information from a locally running Ethereum node or the $(FALLBACK) node, if enabled.#### Other Options
+- this tool retrieves information from the local node or the ${FALLBACK} node, if configured
+- if the queried node does not store historical state, the results are undefined
+- `special` blocks are detailed under `whenBlock --help`

+#### Other Options

 All **quickBlocks** command-line tools support the following commands (although in some case, they have no meaning):